High intensity therapist

 - behavioural couples therapy

-You'll be formally trained in the therapy or therapies that you deliver in NHS Talking Therapies and will have a professional accreditation from the relevant professional body.
+You'll be given formal training in the therapy or therapies that you deliver in NHS Talking Therapies and will be accredited by the relevant professional body.

 - excellent communication and interpersonal skills